Silverback Uganda

 Make sure you store your coffees correctly to maintain their freshness for longer.

-If you are unsure as to whether you will like the coffee please study the tasting notes as they will give you a clear idea of what to expect.
-Why not get a Tasting Adventure Pack which allows you to explore samples of three different coffees before you purchase a larger quantity?
+Every coffee has detailed tasting notes that give you a clear idea of what to expect.
+You can even get a Tasting Adventure Pack which allows you to explore samples of three different coffees before you purchase a larger quantity.

-Refunds will not be issued for personal taste issues.
+Refunds will not be issued for personal taste issues – we just offer to swap to a different coffee.
 Please see our refunds and exchanges policy for more details.